Anupam-2309/Lua-Project/OPTIMIZATION.md

 ## Features
-- A customizable Lua Bisection method that can solve different equations.
+- A customizable Lua optimization method that can solve different equations.
-- Integration with LaTeX using **LuaLaTeX**, allowing computation and typesetting within the same document.
-- Step-by-step output of the Bisection Method, including iteration data.
+- Step-by-step output of the various optimization Method.

-## How It Works
-The Bisection Method works by repeatedly halving the interval `[a, b]` and checking if the midpoint contains the root.
-This process continues until the interval size is smaller than a given tolerance.

 ### Steps:
 1. Define an equation `f(x)` in Lua.
-2. Run the Bisection method to solve `f(x) = 0` for a given interval `[a, b]`.
+2. Run any method to solve `f(x)` for a given interval `[a, b]`.
 3. The solution is found when the error between `a` and `b` becomes smaller than the tolerance.

-## Usage

-### Standalone Lua Script
-You can use the provided Lua script as a standalone implementation to solve equations using the Bisection Method.

 ## Example

+### Bisection Method

 To solve the equation $f(x)=x^3−2x−5$ on the interval [2,3], run the following Lua script:
 ```lua
 local equation = function(x)